SQMS 1 and a Firm’s System of Quality Management (SOQM)

 The firm shall establish a monitoring and remediation process to:

-The standards require that, at least annually, the individual(s) assigned ultimate responsibility and accountability for the SOQM, on behalf of the firm, evaluates the SOQM and concludes whether the SOQM provides the firm with reasonable assurance that the objectives of the system are being achieved.
+The standards require that, at least annually, the individual(s) assigned ultimate responsibility and accountability for the SOQM should evaluate the SOQM.
+They then must conclude whether the SOQM provides the firm with reasonable assurance that the objectives of the system are being achieved.

 This evaluation yields one of three possible conclusions (which are like the various audit opinions):